 Bojan's Story

 Bojan joined Watsi on January 10th, 2014.
 Nine years ago, Bojan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Bojan's most recent donation traveled 8,300 miles to support Seint, a 34 year old teacher from Burma, to fund heart surgery.
+Bojan's most recent donation traveled 8,600 miles to support Chit, a 12-year-old girl from Thailand, to fund eye surgery.

 Impact